By Maria Wiedner ¦ 07-08-2018

 Women in the Workplace: The Part-Time Pattern

-According to a House of Commons Briefing Paper on ‘Women and the Economy’, the female employment rate was 70.8%, compared to 79.7% for men.
-Professions such as planning and architecture see equal amounts of men and women starting their studies, but the drop-out rate of women gets progressively higher over time.
+According to a House of Commons Briefing Paper on ‘Women and the Economy’, female employment rate was 70.8%, compared to 79.7% for men.
+Professions such as planning and architecture see equal amounts of men and women starting their studies, but the drop-out rate of women gets progressively higher as time goes on.
 Many drop out of property altogether or stop working.

-Of those that work, n fact 42% of women work part-time compared to only 13% of men.
+Of those that work some 42% of women work part-time compared to only 13% of men.
 An unequal pressure of family life falling onto women who do not have the necessary support from a partner, state or work to cope with a full-time work schedule is a big cause.

 As at April 2017, the gender pay gap for median hourly pay excluding overtime was: